Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 - 100% tax exemption for 10 years (subject to conditions).

-ITR Form for Non Residents: Which One to Use & When?
+ITR Form for Non-Residents: Which One to Use & When?

 Forms like Form 12BB, Form 16, Form 26AS, Form 10E, Form 3CB-3CD, and Form 3CEB are essential for salaried individuals and businesses to report income, claim deductions, and comply with tax regulations.
-These forms help in tax calculations, audit requirements, and reporting foreign or domestic transactions as per the Income Tax Act, 1961.

 1. ITR-2